When your site is not reachable, the following 'Site Not Found' error message appears:

 You can figure out the correct IP by querying the DreamHost nameserver with one of the commands in the above section (depending on your Operating System).

 Here's another way to find the correct IP:

-- Log in to your panel at Manage Domains.
+- Log in to your panel at Manage Websites.

-- Click the 'DNS' link under your domain.
+- Click the link to the right of your domain.

-- When the Manage Domains page opens, find the A record in the "non-editable" section.
+- When the DNS page opens, find the A record in the Records section.

 - Update your A record with your DNS provider to point to this DreamHost IP.

 Once the DNS propagates, the 'Site Not Found' error message should no longer appear.

 This problem, or one like it, occasionally manifests on domains that use Passenger WSGI.
 In this case, the error appears differently in that the server error page does not display.

 - Other domains on the same account and server working correctly.